Normally Open Vs Normally Closed Contact Relay, Diagrams, Symbols – Understand The Differences B/W 12v 4 Pin Normally Open and Normally Closed Relays

 • Take the multimeter and put it in ohm or continuity mode.

-• Touch the multimeter ohm or continuity leads with the relay’s high amperage circuit
+• Touch the multimeter ohm or continuity leads with the relay’s high amperage route

-• If you get some reading in ohmmeter, it means your contacts are bad.
-If you get an Open Load (OL) reading in the ohmmeter, it means your normally open contacts are in good condition.
+• If you get some reading in ohmmeter, it means your links are bad.
+If you get an Open Load (OL) reading in the ohmmeter, it means your open position links are in good condition.

-• If you do not get a beep sound in continuity mode, it means the contacts are good, but if get a beep sound it means the contacts are bad.
+• If you do not get a beep sound in continuity mode, it means the links are good, but if get a beep sound it means the links are bad.

 Related Post: How To Wire A 4 Pin Relay For Horn & Lights